Fundamentals Of The Graham Technique

 Catherine began her teaching career while still dancing at NDT when she was asked to guest teach at The Royal Conservatory in The Hague.
 She has been teaching on Long Island since 1982 at various private schools and has developed modern and classical curriculums for all levels of dance from beginner to professional.
 She also has taught both classical and modern dance at USDAN as well as at Stony Brook University and Nassau BOCES.
 Her choreographic works have been performed throughout the metropolitan area and one of her works In Memory Of was filmed and is part of the permanent collection for the holocaust memorial at Plainview Old Bethpage High School in Plainview New York.

-Catherine also has a special interest in prevention and rehabilitation of dance injuries and will be certified in Zena Rommett floor barre exercises for dancers by summer of 2009.
+Catherine also has a special interest in prevention and rehabilitation of dance injuries.

 Community and Corporate Leadership